“These microplastic accumulations appear more like a diffuse plastic smog,

 One of the most well-known gyres is the Great Pacific Garbage Patch — an enormous vortex of plastic debris in the central North Pacific Ocean.
 We were in the South Pacific Gyre now.

 Jack painted a sickening picture of giant ocean toilet bowls rapidly filling up with all of our industrial waste.
-He went on to say,
+And the plastic contents in those bowls could be there for a very long time.

 Paul pointed out a mesh-like glob containing seaweed, a torn plastic bag, and some fish remains tangled up in it,